-To get around the problem, people will either pay a professional to move their site for them, find a new host that offers the service as part of a new hosting package, or take the third option of having a go at it themselves.
+To get around the problem, people will may pay a large fee for a professional to move their site for them.
+Or search for a new host that offers a migration service as part of a new hosting package.
+And then there are the people reading this article who take the third option of having a go at it themselves.

 If you spend a little time preparing your own website, migrating is nothing to be concerned about.
 It can be a very straightforward project if approached correctly and can easily be reversed out of should any problems occur.

 Let’s run through the steps required to move your WordPress website to a new host, but before we get started showing you how you can migrate your site, please keep in mind that many of the best WordPress hosting companies will actually move your site for you, so if you have just purchased a new hosting plan and are looking to move your site check with your new hosting provider first to see if they offer free migration.

 Quickly scroll down to any section or you can even bookmark any of the links below to make it easier to come back if you have to take a break during the process:

 - Export The WordPress Database

 - Create The WordPress Database On Your New Host Server

 - Upload The WordPress Files To Your New Host